BirdeeHub/nixCats-nvim/README.md

   - you can pass any extra info through the same set you define which categories you want to include.
   - it will be printed verbatim to a table in a lua file.
   - Not only will it be easily accessible anywhere from within neovim via the nixCats command, but also from your category definitions within nix as well for even more subcategory control.
-- Can be configured as a flake, nixos or home-manager module.
+- Can be configured as a flake, in another flake, or as a nixos or home-manager module.
-  - If using a flake it can then be imported by someone else and reconfigured and exported again.
-And again.
-And again.
-You get it.
+  - If using it as a flake or within a flake it can then be imported by someone else and reconfigured and exported again, just like the example config here.
 - blank flake template that can be initialized into your existing neovim config directory
 - blank module template that can be initialized into your existing neovim config directory and moved to a home/system configuration
+- blank template that is called as a nix expression from any other flake.
+It is simply the outputs function of the flake template but as its own file, callable with your system's flake inputs.
-- `luaUtils` template containing the tools for integrating with pckr or lazy.
+- `luaUtils` template containing the tools for detecting if nix loaded your config or not, and integrating with lazy or other plugin managers.
-- other templates containing examples of how to do other things with nixCats, and even one that implements the main init.lua of kickstart.nvim! (for a full list see [:help nixCats.templates](./nix/nixCatsHelp/installation.txt))
+- other templates containing examples of how to do other things with nixCats, and even one that implements an old version of kickstart.nvim! (for a full list see [:help nixCats.templates](./nix/nixCatsHelp/installation.txt))
 - Extensive in-editor help.
 - I mentioned the templates already but if you want to see them all on github they are here: [templates](./nix/templates)

 ## Introduction <a name="introduction"></a>

-This is a kickstarter style repo.
-It borrows a LOT of lua from [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim).
-It has mostly the same plugins.

-This repo is not a lua showcase.
-You are meant to use your own lua once you understand what is going on.
+This project is a heavily modified version of the wrapNeovim/wrapNeovimUnstable functions provided by nixpkgs, to allow you to get right into a working and full-featured, nix-integrated setup based on your old configuration as quickly as possible without making sacrifices in your nix that you will need to refactor out later.

+All loading can be done from [flake.nix](./flake.nix), with the option of custom overlays for specifc things there should you need it (rare!).
+Alternatively, you could import it as a module (nixos and/or home-manager)!
+It works the same way with either method.
+Then configure in the normal neovim scheme.

+The first main feature is the nixCats messaging system, which means you will not need to write ANY lua within your nix files (although you still can), and thus can use all the neovim tools like lazydev that make configuring it so wonderful when configuring in your normal ~/.config/nvim

+Nix is for downloading and should stay for downloading.
+Your lua just needs to know what it was built with and where that is.

+There is no live updating from nix.
+Nix runs, it installs your stuff, and then it does nothing.
+Therefore, there is no reason you can't just write your data to a lua table in a file.

+And thus nixCats was born.
+A system for doing just that in an effective and organized manner.
+It can pass anything other than nix functions, because again, nix is done by the time any lua ever executes.

+The second main feature is the category system, which allows you to enable and disable categories of nvim dependencies within your nix PER NVIM PACKAGE within the SAME CONFIG DIRECTORY and have your lua know about it without any stress (thanks to the nixCats messaging system).

+The name is NIX CATEGORIES but shorter. 🐱

+You can use it to have as many neovim configs as you want.
+For direnv shells and stuff.

+But its also just a normal neovim configuration installed via nix with an easy way to pass info from nix to lua so use it however you want.

+Simply add plugins and lsps and stuff to lists in flake.nix, and then configure like normal!

+You dont always want a plugin?
+Ask `nixCats("the.category")` and learn if you want to load it this time!

+Want to pass info from nix to lua?
+Just add it to the same table in nix and then `nixCats("some.info")`.

+You will not be backed into any corners using the nixCats scheme, either as a flake or module.

+Except 1.
+The section above marked [attention](#attention)

+It is easy to convert between all 3 starter templates, so do not worry at the start which one to choose, all options will be available to you in both, including installing multiple versions of neovim to your PATH.

+However I suggest starting with the flake standalone and then using the nixExpressionFlakeOutputs template to combine your neovim into your normal system flake.

+This is because the flake standalone is easy to have in its own directory somewhere to test things out, runs without nixos or home manager, and then the nixExpressionFlakeOutputs is literally just the outputs function, and you move your inputs to your system inputs.
+Then you call it.

+It allows you to export everything this repo does, but with your config as the base.

+The modules can optionally inherit category definitions from the flake you import from.
+This makes it easy to modify an existing machine if a separate nixos config is required.
+However they can only install and export the finished packages.

+The category scheme allows you to output many different packages with different subsets of your config.

+You need a minimal python3 nvim ide in a shell, and it was a subset of your previous config?
+Throw some `nixCats("the.category")` at it, and enable only those in a new entry in packageDefinitions.

+Want one that actually reflects lua changes without rebuilding for testing?
+Have 2 of the same `packageDefinitions` with the same categories, except one has wrapRc = false and unwrappedCfgDir set!

+I wrote the [nix](./nix) directory so you dont have to.
+It contains the builder and utils and help and templates and can be imported straight from github via the utils set, allowing you to keep your directory for your configuration.
+The help is imported within the builder and thus will be available in any configuration based on nixCats.

+Everything you need to make a config based on nixCats is exported by the nixCats.utils variable, the templates demonstrate usage of it and make it easy to start.

 For 95% of plugins and lsps, you won't need to do more than add plugin names to categories you make in flake.nix, then configure in lua using lspconfig or the regular setup or config functions provided by the plugin.

-It also allows for easy project specific packaging using nixCats for all the cool direnv stuff.

-You can `nixCats('attr.path.to.value')` to discover what nix categories you created are included in the current package.

-Doing so allows you to define as many different packages as you want from the same config file.

-nixCats can also send other info from nix to lua other than what categories are included, but that is the main use.

-It then also exports as much stuff as possible based on how you configured your category and package definitions, including home manager and nixos modules.

 You should make use of the in-editor help at: